 Three worksheets are provided to help you compute the entries for these lines.
 You need not file these worksheets with your return but should keep them for your records.
-Worksheet TG - Taxable Gifts Reconciliation, on page 4, allows you to reconcile the decedent's lifetime taxable gifts to compute totals that will be used for the line 4 worksheet on page 4 and the line 7 worksheet above.
+Worksheet TG-Taxable Gifts Reconciliation, on page 4, allows you to reconcile the decedent's lifetime taxable gifts to compute totals that will be used for the line 4 worksheet on page 4 and the line 7 worksheet on page 5.

-You must get all of the decedent's gift tax returns (Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return) before you complete Worksheet TG.
+You must get all of the decedent's gift tax returns (Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return) before you complete Worksheet TG-Taxable Gifts Reconciliation.
 The amounts you will enter on Worksheet TG can usually be derived from these returns as filed.
 However, if any of the returns were audited by the IRS, you should use the amounts that were finally determined as a result of the audits.

 In addition, you must include in column b of Worksheet TG any gifts in excess of the annual exclusion made by the decedent (or on behalf of the decedent under a power of attorney) but for which no Forms 709 were filed.
 You must make a reasonable inquiry as to the existence of any such gifts.
-The annual exclusion for 1977 through 1981 was \$3,000 per donee per year, \$10,000 for years 1981 through 2001, and \$11,000 for years after 2001.
+The annual exclusion for 1977 through 1981 was \$3,000 per donee per year, \$10,000 for years 1981 through 2001, and \$11,000 for years 2002 through 2005.
+For calendar year 2006, the annual exclusion for gifts of present interests is \$12,000 per donee.